Ellaababio/SPEEDY-f77/amlcs/README.md

 2. Data Assimilation — run the main forecast-assimilation cycles.
 3. Post-Processing — plot results and analyze performance.

-This guide assumes the legacy Fortran model (imp.exe) has already been compiled as described in the main README.md.
+This guide assumes the legacy Fortran model (imp.exe) has already been compiled as described in `AMLCS/models/speedy/t21/README.md.`

 ---

-### Prerequisites
+## Prerequisites

 - Access to the HPC and Slurm scheduler.
 - Anaconda/Conda available as an HPC module.
-- The AMLCS repository checked out (scripts located under AMLCS/amlcs/).
+- A cloned version of the customized AMLCS repository (https://github.com/jjs21b/SPEEDY-f77.git).

 ---

-### 1. Create the Conda environment
+## 1. Create the Conda environment

-On the HPC, load Anaconda and create the environment once:
+On the HPC terminal, load Anaconda and create the environment once:

 ```bash
 # Load Anaconda module